santiago-cruzlopez/GST-DeckLink/README.md

 # GStreamer-DeckLink

 This document is a comprehensive setup guide for integrating GStreamer and the DeckLink SDK with the Blackmagic DeckLink Duo card.
 It outlines the system requirements, installation steps, and initial configuration instructions for both C/C++ and Python development.
+It also includes a guide to build OpenCV from source with GPU support (CUDA and cuDNN) with GStreamer for Computer Vision tasks.
 For a more detailed overview and summary of this GitHub repository, please follow this link: [DeepWiki Index](https://deepwiki.com/santiago-cruzlopez/GST-DeckLink).

 - [Developing with Blackmagic Design](https://www.blackmagicdesign.com/developer/)
 - [GStreamer Application Development Manual](https://gstreamer.freedesktop.org/documentation/application-development/index.html?gi-language=c)

 ## Table of Contents

-## Prerequisites
 1. [Prerequisites](#prerequisites)
 2. [Installation](#core-installation-steps)
 3. [OpenCV from source with GPU and GStreamer](#opencv-from-source-with-gpu-and-gstreamer)